What are you looking for?

 The National Development Council is the oldest national non-profit community and economic development organizations in the U.S. It was founded in 1969 with one purpose: increasing the flow of capital for investment, jobs and community development to under served urban and rural areas across the country.
 Since that time, NDC has worked with thousands of communities in every one of the 50 states and Puerto Rico, providing technical assistance, professional training, investment in affordable housing, small business financing and direct developer services.
 Our work has taken many forms, but we have kept pace with the needs of our constituents, adding new programs and services or updating old ones.

-Raised over $450 million in equity from private investors that has been invested in affordable housing and historic preservation projects, leveraging an additional $500 million of private sector investments.
+Raised $579 million in equity from private investors that has been invested in affordable housing and historic preservation projects with over $1.5 Billion in total investments.

 Developed and financed over $2.0 billion in tax-exempt bond financed projects that have included affordable housing, public office buildings, historic structures, education, recreation transportation and non-profit facilities.